Thomas Humphrey Cushing

-Thomas Humphrey Cushing (December 20, 1755 – October 19, 1822) was an officer in the Continental Army, and later the United States Army.
+Thomas Humphrey Cushing (December 20, 1755 – October 19, 1822) was an American military officer in the Continental Army, and later the United States Army.
 A veteran of the American Revolutionary War and the War of 1812, he attained the rank of brigadier general.
 He later served as collector of customs for the Port of New London, Connecticut.

 Early life

 Thomas H. Cushing was born in Pembroke, Massachusetts on December 20, 1755, a son of Nehemiah Cushing (1721–1762) and Sarah (Humphrey) Cushing (1722–1804).
-Nehemiah Cushing was serving the British as a captain in the Massachusetts Militia during the French and Indian War when he died at Crown Point, New York.
+Nehemiah Cushing was serving as a captain in the Massachusetts Militia during the French and Indian War when he died at Crown Point, New York.
 Sarah Humphrey Cushing married Isaac Hatch in 1763; according to local lore, she attended the ceremony clad in a petticoat to take advantage of an English custom, "smock marriage," by which a widow indicated she brought no property into her new marriage.
 A smock marriage prevented creditors from attempting to collect the deceased husband's debts from the widow or her new husband; according to the Cushing family historian, Sarah Cushing maintained her modesty by wearing her petticoat over her dress.
 Cushing was raised and educated in Pembroke, then supported the Patriot side in the American Revolution by joining the Continental Army.